 This is the stickers pack I have (it’s called the Planner Basics, and it comes with 1829 stickers).

-I’m planning on getting more because they help a lot, but if you don’t know which one to get first, the pack I just mention is a great way to start.
+I’m planning on getting more because they help me a lot, but if you don’t know which one to get first, the pack I just mentioned is a great way to start.

-It has stickers for holidays, highlight you paydays, lunch dates, doctor appointments, what’s for dinner, and more!
+It has stickers for holidays, paydays, lunch dates, doctor appointments, what’s for dinner, and more!

 SET UP THE BLOCKS

 Something I want to mention before I start explaining my system, is that the Happy Planner has different layouts, and the one I’m using is the vertical layout.

 So if you want the same planner as me, look for The Classic Happy Planner Vertical Layout (with weekly and monthly layouts.
 Size: 9.75 x 8.5.)